Wyatt915/treeblood/README.md

 ### TreeBlood is 1000 times faster than MathJax

 TreeBlood is written in Go with a hand-rolled finite state automaton for lexing.
-In normal use, TreeBlood can process over 8000 characters of $\Latex$ input per millisecond.
+In normal use, TreeBlood can process over 8000 characters of $\LaTeX$ input per millisecond.
 This speed includes the amount of time taken to write the corresponding MathML data to a string.
 Shorter input strings will have a smaller throughput due to constant-time overhead, but still have a smaller absolute run time.
 I have only encountered a handful of inputs that regularly take more than 100 microseconds (one tenth of a millisecond) on my machine.